opendistro-for-elasticsearch/k-NN/PerformanceTuning.md

 ```
 ##Improving Recall

-Recall could depend on multiple factors like number of dimensions, segments(searching over large number of small segments and aggregating the results leads better recall than searching over small number of large segments and aggregating results.
+Recall could depend on multiple factors like number of vectors, number of dimensions, segments etc. Searching over large number of small segments and aggregating the results leads better recall than searching over small number of large segments and aggregating results.
 The larger the graph the more chances of losing recall if sticking to smaller algorithm parameters.
+Choosing larger values for algorithm params should help solve this issue but at the cost of search latency and indexing time.
+That being said, it is important to understand your system's requirements for latency and accuracy, and then to choose the number of segments you want your index to have based on experimentation.

-Choosing larger values for algo params should help solve this issue), number of vectors, etc.  Recall can be configured by adjusting the algorithm parameters of hnsw algorithm exposed through index settings.
+Recall can be configured by adjusting the algorithm parameters of hnsw algorithm exposed through index settings.
 Algorithm params that control the recall are *m, ef_construction, ef_search*.
 For more details on influence of algorithm parameters on the indexing, search recall, please refer this  doc (https://github.com/nmslib/hnswlib/blob/master/ALGO_PARAMS.md).
 Increasing these values could help recall(better search results) but at the cost of higher memory utilization and increased indexing time.
 Our default values work on a broader set of use cases from our experiments but we encourage users to run their own experiments on their data sets and choose the appropriate values.
 You could refer to these settings in this section (https://github.com/opendistro-for-elasticsearch/k-NN#index-level-settings).
 We will add details on our experiments shortly here.

-Memory Estimation
+##Memory Estimation

 AWS Elasticsearch Service clusters allocate 50% of available RAM in the Instance capped around 32GB (because of JVM GC performance limit).
 Graphs part of k-NN are loaded outside the Elasticsearch process JVM.
 We have circuit breakers to limit graph usage to 50% of the left over RAM space for the graphs.